isakb/lycheeCS/README.md

 crappy implementation using iTunes in the background.
 These issues are gone with iOS6+ due to the WebKitAudioContext (WebAudio API) availability.

-# Roadmap

-The Roadmap is work in progress and may not be up to date, but it gives you an overview of what is currently being implemented.

-**v0.6 lycheeJS**

-- lychee.physics.ParticleMagnet needs to be implemented
-- Particle Demo needs to be updated with multi-touch support
-- lychee.Renderer: 3D vertices and shape integration and Rasterizer (canvas buffer renderer) for platform:html
-- (planned to be pushed): lychee.physics.softbody namespace

-**v0.6 lycheeJS-ADK**

-- bleeding-edge freeglut integration
-- Completion of GLSL bindings, Shader and Buffer data types
-- OpenAL/OpenSL bindings
-- Rewrite Android build template
-- Rewrite Windows Metro build template (via VisualStudio project)
-- Add support for packaging in linux build template

 # License